 - Employee Stock Purchase Plans (ESPP) give employees the option to buy shares of their company at a price lower than the Fair Market Value (FMV).

 Stock Appreciation Rights don’t fall under ESOPs, but they are often treated as such.
 SARs are cash-based incentives.
 They grant an employee the right to a cash equivalent of a stock’s price gains over a pre-decided interval.
 The employee doesn’t pay an exercise price with SAR; rather, they receive either cash or stock.
-This form of compensation is beneficial to the employee when the company stock price rises.
+This form of compensation benefits the employee when the company stock price rises.

 Why Are ESOPs Excellent for Employee Acquisition and Retention?